LucioChavezFuentes/TheSocialConejito/README.md

 The user recieve notifications when another user liked or commented his 'Scream or Squeal'.

-The app is formed in tow pages: Home Page, Scream Page, and User Page
+### The app is formed in three pages: Home Page, Scream Page, and User Page

-The Home Page:
+* The Home Page:

 Can be visited by anyone and it is filled with recent Squeals or Screams of app's users.
 This page change according to user's authentication.